 The Attorney General’s Office, in cooperation with the System Office, has created standard templates for contracting use.
 These templates can be accessed by logging onto the CSCU website.
 Templates are revised frequently, therefore, users must access the website to ensure that the most up-to-date template is used.

 - The department user asks contractor to sign a W-9 and provide a vendor profile.

-- Determine which type of contract should be utilized:
+- Determine which type of contract should be used:

-- If the contract is between MCC and an individual (the tax identification is a social security number), then a Personal Service Agreement (PSA) template is used.
-For more information, visit Personal Service Agreements.
+- If the contract is between MCC and an individual or company that is providing a lecture, presentation or entertainment, then a Lecturer/Entertainer contract template is used.

-- If the contract is between MCC and a company, corporation, or LLC (the tax identification is an employer identification number), a Cost/No Cost Agreement template is used.
+- If the contract is between MCC and an individual or company that is providing services other than a lecture, presentation or entertainment, then a Cost/No Cost Agreement template is used.

-- Each contract signed must include a currently dated and signed Non-Discrimination Form, either Form A for individuals or Form B for corporations.
-Contracts with companies and corporations, also include a corporate resolution, which is proof that the signer is authorized to enter into contracts for the business.
+- Lecturer/Entertainer, Clinical Student Affiliation, and Client Services Agreements must include a currently dated and signed Non-Discrimination Form, either Form A for individuals or Form B for corporations.

 - The Contract-Late Justification Form must accompany all contracts that do not conform to the deadlines above.